lyxorl/draftAnalyser/README.md

 ```
 consult('Analyser.pl').
 ```
-- Load champion file :
+- Load the champion file :
 ```
 process_file('LstLegend.txt').
 ```
-- Initialise matrix (fill the file matrix.txt with 0 (total reset)).
+- Initialize matrix (this will fill the file `matrix.txt` with 0 for total reset).
 ```
 initialiser(Matrix)
 ```
-## Add victory and update data matrix
+## Add Victory and Update Data Matrix
-The first 5 champ are the winnig team and the five last are for the loser team :
+The first 5 champions represent the winning team, and the last 5 represent the losing team:
 ```
 add_victory('Ornn','Maokai','Tristana','Varus','Nautilus','Jayce','Vi','Aurora','Ezreal','Rell').

 ```

 ## Check win probability
-The first 5 champ are 1 team and the five last the other team too :
+The first 5 champions represent one team, and the last 5 represent the other team.
+This will calculate the probability of the first team winning:
 ```
 load_matrix('matrix.txt',Matrix),
 win_proba_draft('K\'Sante','Nocturne','Taliyah','Lucian','Nami','Gnar','Xin Zhao','Ahri','Zeri','Yuumi',Matrix,P).